A second-order accurate implicit difference scheme for time fractional reaction-diffusion equation with variable coefficients and time drift term: Numerical results

 For the above values, the exact solution is $u(x, t) = t^{3 + \alpha} x^2 (1 - x)^2$.

 Firstly, fixing the spatial step $h = 1/2000$ and taking different temporal steps.
-Table \ref{tab1} displays the maximum norm errors, $L_2$-norm errors and temporal convergence orders of the IDS (\ref{eq2.3}) for $\alpha= 0.1, 0.5, 0.9, 0.99$.
+Table \ref{tab1} displays the maximum norm errors, $L_2$-norm errors and temporal convergence orders of the IDS\/ \eqref{eq2.3} for $\alpha= 0.1, 0.5, 0.9, 0.99$.
 It shows that the convergence order of the scheme in temporal direction is $\mathcal{O}(\tau^2)$.
 It is in accord with the theoretical result in Section \ref{sec2.2}.
+Although the temporal convergence orders of the proposed method are smaller than the Gao's method, the errors of the proposed method are slightly better than the Gao's method.
 Afterwards, we investigate the spatial convergence rate for a fixed temporal step size $\tau = h$.
-Table \ref{tab2} lists the maximum norm errors, $L_2$-norm errors and spatial convergence rates of the scheme (\ref{eq2.3}).
-As predicted by the theoretical estimates, the temporal and spatial approximation orders of our proposed scheme (\ref{eq2.3}) are close to 2, i.e., the slopes of the error curves in Fig. \ref{fig2} is 2, for $\alpha= 0.1, 0.5, 0.9, 0.99$.
+Table \ref{tab2} lists the maximum norm errors, $L_2$-norm errors and spatial convergence rates of the scheme\/ \eqref{eq2.3}.
+From Table \ref{tab2}, the errors of the Gao's method are smaller than our method.
+However, the spatial convergence orders of our method are slightly better than the Gao's method.
+As predicted by the theoretical estimates, the temporal and spatial approximation orders of our proposed scheme\/ \eqref{eq2.3} are close to 2, i.e., the slopes of the error curves in Fig. \ref{fig2} is 2, for $\alpha= 0.1, 0.5, 0.9, 0.99$.